 Later, if circumstances materially and substantially change, either party can request a modification.
 It is important to have orders legally modified in family court.
 Informal side agreements are never enforceable, even if they are in writing.
 Assuming the modification is agreed, the process is not very time-consuming.

 Pretty much every family in Cook County will need a family law attorney at one time or another.
-For a free consultation with an experienced family law attorney in Schaumburg, contact The Law Offices of Martin A. Delaney III, Ltd. We routinely handle matters in Cook County and nearby jurisdictions.
+For a free consultation with an experienced family law attorney in Schaumburg, contact The Andrea Heckman Law We routinely handle matters in Cook County and nearby jurisdictions.